QuKunLab/APEC/README.md

 input parameters:

-    space:          In which space we draw the feature, can be 'tsne' or 'umap' or 'trajectory', default='tsne'.
+    space:          In which space we draw the feature, can be 'tsne' or 'trajectory', default='tsne'.
                     If space='tsne', run plot.plot_tsne() first;
-                    if space='umap', run plot.plot_umap() first;
                     if space='trajectory', run generate.monocle_trajectory() first.
     feature:        Type of the feature, can be 'accesson' or 'motif' or 'gene', default='accesson'.
-                    If feature='accesson', run clustering.cluster_byAccesson() first;
+                    If feature='accesson', run step 3.1 first;
-                    if feature='motif', run clustering.cluster_byMotif() first;
+                    if feature='motif', run step 3.2 first;
-                    if feature='gene', run generate.gene_expression() first.
+                    if feature='gene', run step 3.5 first.
-    matrix_type:    Type of input matrix for tSNE/UMAP, can be 'APEC' or 'chromVAR', default='APEC'.
-                    If matrix_type='APEC', it will use tSNE/UMAP result of APEC;
-                    if matrix_type='chromVAR', it will use tSNE/UMAP result of chromVAR.
     name:           Name of the feature.
                     If feature='accesson', name=accesson number, i.e. '1';
                     if feature='motif', name=motif symbol, i.e. 'GATA1';